TARGENE/TMLE.jl/docs/src/index.md

 - stderror: The estimate of the standard error
 - mean_inf_curve: The empirical mean of the influence curve

+Side Notes:
-Note that the effect treatment value appears in the first position in the query (for instance CG is first compared to GG which is the reference).
+- The effect treatment value appears in the first position in the query (for instance CG is first compared to GG which is the reference).
+- As per all MLJ inputs, T and W should respect the [Tables.jl](https://github.com/JuliaData/Tables.jl) interface

 ## Tutorials